greenboxal/doggohub/doc/project_services/kubernetes.md

 ## Web terminals

 >**NOTE:**
-Added in GitLab 8.15.
+Added in DoggoHub 8.15.
 You must be the project owner or have `master` permissions to use terminals.
 Support is currently limited to the first container in the first pod of your environment.